vertexproject/synapse/docs/contributing.rst

             # Do stuff the with args...

-* Imports should be in order of shortest to longest import, not alphabetical order.
+* Imports should first be sorted  in order of shortest to longest import, then by alphabetical order (when lengths match).
 Imports should be ordered starting from the Python standard library first, then any third party packages, then any Synapse specific imports.
 The following example shows the reccomended styling for imports:

   ::